manuGil/online-core/docs/source/data-modeling.rst

    **Discussion.**
    What is the correct mathematical (set theory) expression that describes the covers relationship?
 How does this expression differ from the covered by relationship?

 By now, you should understand what topology is, but you may wonder how it can be used.
-During the coming exercises you will see many different uses, but for now focus on a example given in  the  Topological Data Model
+During the coming exercises you will see many different uses, but for now, focus on an example given in  the  Topological Data Model.

 .. attention::
    **Discussion.**
    You are going to draw a map and the corresponding attribute table, following the topological data structure.
 The map below shows a polygon layer based on administrative units  (municipalities).
 Focus your attention on the **Geldrop-Mierlo** municipality and its adjacent municipalities.
-The table below shows as example the topological data structure for Geldrop-Mierlo.
+The table below shows an example of the topological data structure for Geldrop-Mierlo.

    .. image:: _static/img/geldrop-mierlo.png
       :align: center